 - Variable working hours on site to accomplish identified goals, data collection and attend meetings

 - Ability to allocate time for post-site visit reporting requirements

 - Ability to allocate time for completing interim and final reports

-- Participation in bi-weekly conference calls up to an hour in length during the project
+- Participation in bi-weekly symposium calls up to an hour in length during the project

 - Other availability as required

 Interested applicants are advised to access the Hillard Heintze Website to submit an application:

 Join us for a general membership meeting and special presentation by author Linden Gross as… Read More

 August 23, 2021